Issam-seghir/JavaScript30/08 - Fun with HTML5 Canvas/README.md

 ## What I Added/Fixed

-- I add my own style with cool svg background
+- **My own style** with cool svg background
-- I add a randomized green color palette, allowing each line to be drawn with a different shade of green.
+- **Randomized green color palette**, allowing each line to be drawn with a different shade of green.
-- I chose to utilize pointer events instead of traditional mouse events, leading to an enhanced and more versatile drawing experience.
+- **Utilize pointer events** instead of traditional mouse events, leading to an enhanced and more versatile drawing experience.

 ## What I Learned